B1N4RY-P4R45173/Honeypot/README.md

 - Password authentication
 - Command execution with output returned to the client
 - Logging of all commands executed by the user
+- Fake File system with the help of chroot in linux

 ## Requirements